chug2k/Instructor-Syllabus/javascript/higher-order-functions.md

 ## .map() vs .filter()

 When deciding which higher-order function to use, remember that .map() will do something to each item in an array and return the same number of items.
 Whereas .filter() will return a new, smaller array `filtered` based on your specified criteria.

+* "When's a time in real life when you need to _map_ over something?"

+  * When you're _mapping_ through your todolist and marking off all the things you've completed for the day.

+  * When you're _mapping_ through your laundry pile, categorizing your clothes so you can put them into the correct drawers.

 ## Challenges